 - Weddings during the months of December – April (any day of the week)

-- Weekends during wedding season when booking within about 6 weeks of your wedding date
+- Weekends during wedding season only when booking within 4 weeks of your wedding date

 - Elopements or small weddings – providing they meet one of the above criteria!

 Thank you so much for taking the time to read this and hopefully you’ve learned a bit about minimum coverage for wedding photography.